10 Different Types of Skunks

 Image Credit

-These small, weasel-like skunks can only be found on the western coast of Mexico and are considered a vulnerable species due to the encroachment of humans into their limited territory.
+These small, weasel-like skunks can only be found on the western coast of Mexico.
+They’re currently considered a vulnerable species due to the encroachment of humans into their limited territory.

-As with other spotted skunks, they can climb trees in search of food or a place to hide.
+As with other spotted skunks, pygmy skunks can climb trees in search of food or a place to hide.

 #7 – Southern Spotted Skunk (Spilogale angustifrons)